vyasenov/tv-series-viz/README.md

 ### Notes

+- I only included TV series with six or fewer seasons.
+Unfortunately, this includes some major shows like Game of Thrones, Mad Men, Orange is the New Black, etc.
 - This dataset contains biases much like any other ratings data.
 For instance, keep in mind the "survivorship bias" whereby one rates the later episodes within a season (or seasons within a show) *only* if they like it enough to keep going.
 - The app uses absolute paths relative to the repository to find `data/`.
 - LOWESS smoothing is provided by `statsmodels`.